 Students enrolled in the Master's Candidate Program have the opportunity to earn a Bachelor of Science or Bachelor of Arts degree and pursue one of the following graduate programs:

-Note: Special permission is required for Master’s Candidate students to apply to the Master of Science in Human Factors in Information Design (MSHFID).
+Note: Special permission is required for Master’s Candidate students to apply to the Masters in Human Factors in Information Design (MSHFID).
 If you are interested in pursuing the MSHFID, please discuss the possibility with the MSHFID Program Director prior to enrolling into the Master's Candidate Program.

 Beginning with the May 2014 class, GR 521-525 are required, unless waived.
 To be waived, the student must have a 3.0 or higher in a set of AC, FI, MK, ST, and EC courses, taken within the last five years at the Bentley undergraduate level.
 Graduate Admissions reviews all applications for appropriate waivers.

 Students applying to the Masters in Accounting with a 2.7 or higher in AC 310, AC 311, AC 312, AC 340, AC 350, and AC 470 will receive substitutions into upper level courses in these topical areas.